Skip to content

 Photo by Todd Cravens

-DeepSeek-R1 and DeepSeek-R1-Zero upend that paradigm in exciting ways.
-They’re both built on a 671B-parameter Mixture-of-Experts (MoE) transformer (DeepSeek-V3-Base) yet diverge in training philosophy:
+DeepSeek-R1 and DeepSeek-R1-Zero are both built on a 671B-parameter Mixture-of-Experts (MoE) transformer (DeepSeek-V3-Base), but they diverge in training philosophy:

-Together, they illustrate a new frontier: learning to reason through automated pass/fail feedback alone, with minimal or zero human labeling.
-Below, I will explain what these models are, how they circumvent the usual complexities of RL with Group Relative Policy Optimization (GRPO), and how they eventually package these breakthroughs into distilled smaller models.
-By the end of this post, I hope you will appreciate the significance of the DeepSeek-R1 release.
+Together, they show a recipe for improving reasoning with automated pass/fail feedback on verifiable tasks, then packaging the results into smaller models via distillation.
+Below, I will explain what these models are, how they circumvent the usual complexities of RL with Group Relative Policy Optimization (GRPO), and how they eventually distill these behaviors into smaller models.

 The Two Models in Brief: R1-Zero vs. R1